PHIL 204: CONCEPTS OF TRUTH

 PHIL 217: THOUGHT AND BELIEF

 The course probes specific areas where Western philosophy and the Christian tradition interrelate focusing on various religious topics that have philosophical implications, such as the nature of faith, salvation, the character of God, the problem of evil, and the practice of faith.
-Meets Core credit for religion.
+Meets Core credit for humanities.

 PHIL 220: PRACTICAL THINKING

 Examines formal and informal fallacies, symbolic translation, and deductive and non-deductive reasoning as they emerge in everyday practical contexts.
 The student will learn the basics of argument, master the notions of validity and soundness, and perform some real world proofs to enable him to defend against the persuasive tools used against him daily.
 Meets Core credit for math/logic.

 PHIL 280: APPLIED ETHICS (variable credit)

 Five-, ten-, or fifteen-week sections which investigate moral philosophy as it manifests itself in practical contexts.
 The focus is on how to arrive at the best moral reasons for acting within practical parameters which present their own special tasks, vocabularies, and sets of problems.
 A maximum of three hours may be taken for Core humanities credit.

 This course is an examination of ethical theory and moral deliberation as applied to the context of sports, specifically youth sports, college athletics, and professional sports.

 This course is an examination of ethical theory and moral issues as applied to the context of environmentalism.
 Does nature have inherent worth independent of the uses to which it is put by human beings: Do humans have moral duties to animals, plants, or even ecosystems?
 These and other questions will be critically examined.